korewireless/Microvisor-Demo-Weather-Device/README.md

 ![The Microvisor IOT device demo circuit](./images/circuit.png)

-The display are shown on breakout boards which include I2C pull-up resistors.
-If you add the display and sensor as raw components, you will need to add pull-ups on the I2C SDA and SCL lines.
+The display is shown on a breakout board which include I&sup2;C pull-up resistors.
+If you add the display and sensor as raw components, you will need to add pull-ups on the I&sup2;C SDA and SCL lines.
 You only need a single pull-up on each line.

 ## Software Setup